emma1119/emma1119/README.md

 - 👋 Hi, Thanks for stopping by my Github page.
-- My name is Emma Liu.
-I’m interested in applying Machine Learning and advance analytics to solve real-life problems using data.
-I will update my repos to share interesting projects which I have done or useful learnings materials.
+- I am a data scientist with a passion for solving complex problems and a drive to stay at the forefront of the latest industry trends.
+My expertise in data analysis, machine learning, and statistical modeling allows me to uncover valuable insights and drive effective decision-making for organizations.
+I am constantly seeking out new challenges and opportunities to apply my skills and expand my knowledge.
+With a focus on delivering real-world solutions, I am dedicated to making a positive impact through data-driven approaches.
-- 🌱 I’m currently learning NLP, clustering, XGBoost and many other Machine Learning algorithms using Python, Microsoft Azure Cloud, and Latte Art☕
+- 🌱 I’m currently learning Deep Learning, NLP, XGBoost and many other Machine Learning algorithms using Python, Microsoft Azure Cloud, and
-- 💞️ I’m looking to collaborate on projects and connect with people with similar inspritions and passionate about Data Science
+- 💞️ I’m looking to connect with people with similar inspritions and passionate in problem solving and Data Science.
 - 📫 Feel free to connect with me through LinkedIn: https://www.linkedin.com/in/emma-hongfan-liu/